SchuylerG22/LondonHouseProject/_pages/bibliography.md

 **Sources Consulted and Suggested for Further Research**

-"A weekly book for London House," 1612 - 1614, Z.d.20, The Folger SHakespeare Library, Washington D.C. https://fromthepage.com/folger/early-modern-account-books/zd20
+"A weekly book for London House," 1612 - 1614, Z.d.20, The Folger Shakespeare Library, Washington D.C. https://fromthepage.com/folger/early-modern-account-books/zd20

 Albala, Ken. _Eating Right in the Renaissance_.
 University of California Press, 2002.